dptools/process_offsite_audio/README.md

 * TranscribeMe has sometimes been inconsistent with the exact characters that they use for dashes and other things important to represent in the verbatim style transcriptions.
 We will need to contact them about this and keep an eye out
 * Also still waiting on TranscribeMe to answer about the verbatim transcription conventions in other languages.
 Need to confirm what will be different (at the very least I would expect markings like "inaudible" to be different)

+For most of these issues, recent reminder emails have been sent as of 3/17/22, awaiting responses.

 </details>

 <details>